Hierarchical Message-Passing Graph Neural Networks: Introduction

-How to design a feasible hierarchical structure is crucial for \textit{Hierarchical Message-passing Graph Neural Networks}, as it determines how messages can be passed through different levels and what kind of meso- and macro-level information to be encoded in node embeddings.
-In this paper, we consider (but not restricted to) network communities.
-Community, as a natural graph property, has been proved very useful for many graph mining tasks~\cite{WPL14,WCWP0Y17}.
+Designing a feasible hierarchical structure is crucial for HMGNNs, as the hierarchical structure determines how messages can be passed through different levels and what kind of meso- and macro-level information to be encoded in node representations.
+In this paper, we consider (but are not restricted to) \textit{network communities}.
+As a natural graph property, the community has been proved very useful for many graph mining tasks~\cite{WPL14,WCWP0Y17}.
 Lots of community detection methods can generate hierarchical community structures.
 Here, we propose an implementation model for the proposed framework, \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN).
 HC-GNN exploits a well-known hierarchical community detection method, i.e., the \textit{Louvain} method~\cite{BGLL08} to build up the hierarchical structure, which is then used for the hierarchical message-passing mechanism.

-Extensive experiments are conducted on eight graph datasets to reveal the performance of HC-GNN on a variety of tasks, i.e., link prediction, node classification, and community detection, under both transductive and inductive settings.
-The results show that HC-GNN consistently outperforms the state-of-the-art approaches, with up to $11.4\%$ AUC and $8.2\%$ Micro-F1 improvements respectively for link prediction and node classification.
+The theoretical analysis illustrates HC-GNN's remarkable capacity in capturing long-range information without introducing heavy additional computation complexity.
+Extensive empirical experiments are conducted on $9$ graph datasets to reveal the performance of HC-GNN on a variety of tasks, i.e., link prediction, node classification, and community detection, under transductive, inductive and few-shot settings.
+The results show that HC-GNN consistently outperforms a set of state-of-the-art approaches for link prediction and node classification.
 In the few-shot learning setting, where only $5$ samples of each label are used to train the model, HC-GNN achieves a significant performance improvement, up to $16.4\%$.
-We also deliver a few empirical insights: (a) the lowest level contributes most in node embeddings; (b) how to generate the hierarchical structure has a significant impact on the quality of node embeddings; (c) HC-GNN maintains an outstanding performance for graphs with different levels of sparsity.
+We also deliver a few empirical insights: (a) the lowest level contributes most to node representations; (b) how to generate the hierarchical structure has a significant impact on the quality of node representations; (c) HC-GNN maintains an outstanding performance for graphs with different levels of sparsity perturbation; (d) HC-GNN possess significant flexibility in incorporating different GNN encoders, which means HC-GNN can achieve superior performance with advanced flat GNN encoders.